 Offer wall & rewarded ads encourage users to perform some action like watching a video, downloading another app, playing a game or making a purchase (for offer walls) in exchange for some bonuses.

-Gaming apps particularly benefit from these adds with rewards in form of extra lives, game currencies, and other gifts.
+Gaming apps particularly benefit from these adds with rewards in the form of extra lives, game currencies, and other gifts.

 The model is successfully applied to non-gaming apps as well.
 One of the examples is Spotify, which offers users to watch a video add and get thirty minutes of ad-free listening.